harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Recommendations Slider Action: Previously, using the buffer slider in the CCM "recommendations" view and hitting the back button moved the slider instead of returning to the main recommendations page.
 Now, the back button no longer includes slider actions.
 (CCM-11303)

 - Budget Percentage Display Issue: Previously, when a budget amount was set to 0, the percentage spend comparison displayed as "Infinity."
 This has been fixed.
-(CCM-)
+(CCM-19171)

 #### Continuous Delivery